nexus-uw/nexus-uw.github.io/_posts/2022-11-18-cross-aws-region-latency.md

 ![](/assets/from_ec2.png)

-### ran the same test from my home computer to see if starting outside of the AWS network would have any affect
+### Did running the same test from my home computer to see if starting outside of the AWS network would have any affect?
 it did not
 ![](/assets/from_home.png)